-You can use webhooks to handle events such as calls or messages from Twilio, all you have to do is go the Your Webhooks link in the top right menu of your dashboard, and create a new webhook that generates a unique incoming URL.
+You can use webhooks to handle events such as calls or messages from Twilio, all you have to do is go the Your Webhooks link in the top right menu of your dashboard, and create a new incoming webhook that generates a unique incoming URL.

 When you create a webhook, you can specify which collection inside which app to store data.